 - Form 944: To report annual income and FICA taxes withheld from paychecks

-- 1099 Forms: To provide non-employee pay information that helps the IRS collect taxes on contract work
+- 1099-NEC: To provide non-employee pay information that helps the IRS collect taxes on contract work

 For a more detailed discussion of federal forms, check out our guide on federal payroll forms you may need.